 2011 US auto insurance premium = $77,219,852

 2010 Auto Insurance Complaint Ratio = C (1.05)

 2009 Auto Insurance Complaint Ratio = C (.96)

-The Permanent General Assurance Corporation of Ohio subsidiary is available in the following states: Arizona, Colorado, Georgia, Illinois, Kentucky, Ohio, South Carolina, Tennessee, Texas, & Virginia.
+The Permanent General Assurance Corporation of Ohio subsidiary is available in the following states: Arizona, Colorado, Georgia, Illinois, Kentucky, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, & Virginia.